perldude/perldude/README.md

 * I am a terrible note-taker.
 Perhaps it is a skill I will develop someday but it's not today.
 I hear something and then I start thinking about it instead of writing the note.
 It's bad.
 * Maybe I'm not such a terrible note-taker.
 I tried note-taking where it was a higher-level meeting rather than something more technical (where I would definitely be thinking about what I was hearing) and I was taking notes just fine.
 Who knows, maybe doing more of this type of note-taking will eventually let me grow into a decent overall note-taker.
 * I'm no longer "the tech guy".
 Let me explain.
 It used to be that if you were the programmer on a team with non-programmers, you were the tech person.
 Nowadays, dinosaurs no longer rule the earth and people who aren't developers can also be tech people.
 Designers, researchers, artists, even [Senators](https://en.wikipedia.org/wiki/Jacky_Rosen).
 * I'm not much of a project leader.
 That isn't a surprise to me but there were those who thought I could be.
 I gave it a shot.
 Nah.
+Will my career here survive?
+Good question.

 #### Original New Employee Blurb